-Today, the Department for Education and Ofqual have released information about how grades will be awarded in 2021.
+The Department for Education and Ofqual have released information today about how 2021 A-Level grades will be awarded.
 This article gives a general overview of what has been announced, and what Study Politics will do to help students where possible.

 Centre Assessment Grades (CAGs)